NVIDIA/MatX/docs_input/build.rst

 Unit tests
 ----------
 MatX unit tests are compiled using **Google Test** as the test framework, and **pybind11** for verification. pybind11 provides an interface to compare common Numpy and Scipy results with MatX without reimplementing complex functionality in C++.
-Required versions for these libraries are:

-**Google test**: 1.11+

-**pybind11**: 2.6.2

 Both Google Test and pybind11 will be automatically downloaded by CPM when unit tests are enabled.
 If an offline copy of them exists, ``CPM_USE_LOCAL_PACKAGES`` can be used to override the download.